If you’re in the market to buy a property, you probably have questions about how coronavirus is going to impact your plans.

 Will your Decision in Principle be impacted?

-Can you make an offer?
+Can you make an offer on a property?

 You are able to make an offer and negotiate with a seller.

-However, there may be delays in the buying process due to Government guidance.
+However, there may be delays in the buying process due to government guidance.
 Things like viewing and assessing properties may be slower due to social distancing measures.
 It’s a good idea to check in with your conveyancer to find out how they’re currently working.